SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     pip install dvc-gs
     ```

-4. Now in your MNIST repository where you have already configured dvc, we are going to change the storage
+4. Now in your corrupt MNIST repository where you have already configured `dvc`, we are going to change the storage
     from our Google Drive to our newly created Google Cloud storage.

     ```bash